bhoomika-jp/bhoomika-jp/README.md

 ### Hey!
 I'm Bhoomika 👋
 ### Welcome to my GitHub profile :) I'm Bhoomika, an MSBA student at the University of Utah, aspiring ML Engineer, currently living in Utah.

-- 🔭 I’m currently working on a Sentiment Analysis Project
+- 🔭 I’m currently working on an IMDB Sentiment Analysis and a Maverick Time-Series Forecasting Problem
 - 🌱 I’m currently learning how to solve ML problems in Python and R
 - 💬 Ask me about Predicting House Prices Project
 - 😄 Pronouns: She/Her